-- "The soul follows its own laws and the body also follows its own; and they agree in virtue of the harmony pre-established between all substances, since they are all representations of a single universe" (M78, AW 282a). - God puts the universe in motion in such a way that the mind and body seem to affect each other, and such that monads seem to affect each other. - But, the truth is that the appearance of transeunt causation is an illusion. - Immanent causation, the relations among perceptions of a monad, are not impugned, here. - But the relations among monads are just the effects of the pre-established harmony. - The appearance of transeunt causation is, as it was for Spinoza, an illusion. - Pre-established harmony undermines the freedom of the will, by positing a determined sequence of events, it also makes that freedom easier to describe, since interactions among bodies need not be taken as governed by external laws.
+- "The soul follows its own laws and the body also follows its own; and they agree in virtue of the harmony pre-established between all substances, since they are all representations of a single universe" (M78, AW 282a). - God puts the universe in motion in such a way that the mind and body seem to affect each other, and such that monads seem to affect each other. - But the appearance of transeunt causation is an illusion. - Immanent causation, the relations among perceptions of a monad, are not impugned. - Spinoza's parallelism, reframed? - Spinoza: two attributes of one substance - Leibniz: goodness of God